-Creating an overall sitemap beforehand effectively maintains proper steps, site structure, and content hierarchy on the pages.
+Creating an overall sitemap effectively maintains proper steps, site structure, and page content hierarchy.

-Lastly, brands should make sure that they can include different technologies even after the development process completes.
+Lastly, brands should ensure they can include different technologies after development.

-So, developers add further extensions and third-party integration capabilities into the website.
+So, developers add further extensions and third-party integration capabilities to the website.

 This helps an entrepreneur branch out their business operations and improve website functionality.